AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 >[!NOTE]
 >
 >When you create a campaign in Adobe Target, it assigns a property called `thirdPartyId` to each campaign.
 When you delete the campaign in Adobe Target, thirdPartyId is not deleted.
 You cannot re-use the `thirdPartyId` for campaigns of different types (AB, XT) and it cannot be manually removed.
-To avoid this issue, name each campaign a unique name; campaign names can therefore not be re-used in different campaign types.
+To avoid this issue, name each campaign a unique name; campaign names cannot be re-used in different campaign types.
 >
 >If you use the same name in the same campaign type, you will overwrite the existing campaign.
 >